Pastoral and Academic Support at Penair School

 The Key Stage Teams at Penair School aim to support all students on their journeys through school.
 We want our students to be ready, respectful and safe in all that they do and we want to help them to develop the skills and resilience they need to be kind and responsible citizens and to tackle anything that comes their way after they leave the school gates.
 We want our pupils to demonstrate an excellent commitment to their learning and to ensure that all our pupils make exceptional academic progress throughout their time at Penair.

-Both KS3 and KS4 have teams made up of Academic Progress Leaders and Pastoral Leaders, supported by Student Welfare Officers specific to each Key Stage.
+Both KS3 and KS4 have teams made up of Personal Development Leads (PDL) and Student Welfare Officers (SWO).
 In KS3 we work with students in years 7, 8 and 9, and in the summer term we work with our partner primary schools for transition from year 6.
-In KS4, we work with years 10 and 11, and take over year 9 after they have chosen their GCSE subjects.
+In KS4, we work with years 10 and 11.

-Students will build up knowledge and skills in a variety of subjects in Key Stage 3, which will provide a platform to build towards qualification routes in Key Stage 4.
-The Academic Progress Leaders ensure that through a broad curriculum, highly skilled staff and child-centred values students are provided with a positive learning environment, which promotes independence and achievement.
+Students will build up knowledge and skills in a variety of subjects in KS3, which will provide a platform to build towards qualification routes in KS4.
+The PDLs ensure that through a broad curriculum, highly skilled staff and child-centred values students are provided with a positive learning environment, which promotes independence and achievement.
 Academic interventions are put into place to provide support where needed and success is celebrated frequently.

 We strive to teach our students the skills they need to leave our school as resilient, successful, independent members of society.
 This is done through a comprehensive and varied programme of pastoral skills sessions which are delivered by form tutors, and in assemblies and other whole-group settings.
 The material covered is age-appropriate and allows our students to be confident and well-informed about relevant, current issues.